GEM-benchmark/GEM-benchmark.github.io/web/tasks/ASSET.md

 ### Personal and Sensitive Information

-Since the dataset is created from Wikipedia/Simple Wikipedia, all the information contained in the dataset is already in the public domain.
+Since the dataset is created from English Wikipedia (August 22, 2009 version), all the information contained in the dataset is already in the public domain.

 ## Changes to the Original Dataset for GEM